bcgov/visitz-app/README.md

 ## API

-Implementation of the middleware API the app connects to can be found at [visitz-api](https://github.com/bcgov-isd/visitz-api).
+Implementation of supporting APIs the app connects to can be found at [visitz-api](https://github.com/bcgov/visitz-api) and [mcfd-mobility-webmethods-passthru](https://github.com/bcgov/mcfd-mobility-webmethods-passthru).

 ## Licence